Benzodiazepines (benzos, diazepam, valium)

-If a person takes a benzodiazepine regularly, they will get the full effect of the drug for the first few weeks.
+If a person takes a benzodiazepine regularly, they’ll get the full effect of the drug for the first few weeks.
 As their body becomes used to benzodiazepines the effect diminishes.

 How to stop

-It’s important to seek medical advice either through your GP or local community addiction team if you have been using them over a long period and want to stop.
+It’s important to seek medical advice either through your GP or local community alcohol or drug service if you’ve been using benzodiazepines over a long period and want to stop.

-If you have been using for a shorter period, it can greatly reduce any unpleasant milder withdrawal effects by reducing gradually over a few days.
+If you have been using benzodiazepines for a shorter period, reduce your use gradually over a few days.
+This can greatly reduce any unpleasant milder withdrawal effects.

-More advice on benzodiazepine withdrawal is available from We Are With You.
+Further advice on benzodiazepine withdrawal is available from With You.